 YouImagine: Quick, simple AI art

 If there’s one reason to sign up for a You.com account, it’s the Imagine feature, which absolutely requires you to sign up for an account before it begins generating art.
-(You can still generate art in “private mode,” though you still have to be signed in to do so.
+(You can still generate art in “private mode,” but you still have to be signed in to do so.
 Entering incognito mode in your browser, then trying to generate art via Imagine, doesn’t work.)

 The site doesn’t seem to put any limits on how many images it generates, or how frequently it generates them, but the quality varies fairly significantly.
-Not only does the site only generate 768×768 images, but there are no advanced options like higher resolution, inpainting, adjusting the steps or the cfg scale, or any examples of stylistic output.
+Not only does the site only generate 768×768 images, but there are no advanced options like higher resolution, inpainting, adjusting the steps or the CFG scale, or any examples of stylistic output.
 There’s also no indication from where they’re sourced.
 Still, the images are delivered in just a few seconds.

 You.com doesn’t seem to put any restrictions on the use of celebrity likenesses, though they’re not always accurate.
 Pictures that would be considered NSFW are simply not displayed, with no explanation.
 Violent images (“a farmer murdering another farmer, lots of blood”) were rendered, somewhat surprisingly.